Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

 Don't Metal Detect Well-Maintained Grass

-If someone confronts you to ask what you're doing, be nice and move on if they ask you to.
-It's easy to argue, but it usually isn't worth risking a call to the police when you could simply move on to the next one, especially if you aren't finding anything anyway.
-I've argued with people and wasted a lot of time that could have been spent detecting somewhere else.
+If someone confronts you and asks what you're doing, be nice and move on if they ask you to.
+It's easy to argue, but it usually isn't worth risking a call to the police when you could simply move on to the next curb strip.
+I've argued with people in the past and wasted time that could have been spent metal detecting somewhere else.

-Some people will confront you merely out of curiosity, but this is a good way to strike up a friendly conversation and get permission to metal detect their yard.
-Some people say no, some people say yes, but if you're calm and friendly, you'll get permission more times than not.
+Some people will confront you out of curiosity, but this is actually a good way to strike up a conversation and get permission to metal detect their yard too.
+I've actually had people next door invite me to metal detect their house too.

 Don't Leave a Mess Behind

-Regardless of where you dig, you should always make sure you never leave a mess behind.
-Not filling holes, or leaving dirt crumbs all over the grass, is a big no no. When I dig a hole, I always place the dirt plug on top of a rag so dirt crumbs don't fall over the lawn.
+Regardless of where you dig, always make sure you don't leave a mess behind.
+Not filling holes and leaving dirt crumbs all over the grass is a big no-no. When I dig a hole, I always place the dirt plug on top of a rag so dirt crumbs don't fall over the lawn.
 If you don't put a rag underneath your dirt plugs, you'll leave a big mess behind.

-Never dig holes in very hot weather during the summer.
-If you do, the grass will die soon after.
+Never dig holes in hot weather too, or else the grass will die soon after.
 The best time to dig holes is in cooler weather when rain is expected.
 The best time of year for metal detecting in grass is spring and fall, not in the middle of the summer.

 Finding Sidewalk Grass to Metal Detect

-Visit websites that sell historical maps.
+Visit websites that provide access to free historical maps.
 Sites like Historic Aerials are good resources for finding old maps.
-I found old maps of my town, dating back to 1872.
+I found old plat maps of my town and county dating back to 1872.
 I've used the maps multiple times to find places to go metal detecting.
 Take a look at maps for neighboring towns too.
-You can compare old maps with modern images on Google Maps to see which homes are the oldest and what's there now.
+You can compare old maps with modern satellite images on Google Maps to see which homes are the oldest and what's there now.

-Metal detecting curb strips can easily lead to getting permission to detect private property.
+Metal detecting curb strips can lead to getting permission to metal detect private property.
 Private property is one of the best places to go metal detecting for old coins, rings, and relics.

 © 2019 Matt G.